 HP’s Spectre x360 13 is an excellent 2-in-1 PC.
 It’s an excellent laptop in and of itself, and it lets you rotate it 360 degrees so it can function as a tablet.
 The Spectre has a touch screen and included stylus so you can write on the screen, too.
 Like our best laptop overall pick, this 14-inch laptop has a 3:2 display so you can see more content on the screen at a time.

-The specs are solid: A powerful Intel Core i5 or i7 CPU, great all-day battery life, and a great keyboard are all a given.
+The specs are solid, with a powerful Intel Core i5 or i7 CPU, great all-day battery life, and a great keyboard are all a given.

 The HP Spectre x360 also has excellent build quality.
 Unlike the average laptop, it offers some stylish, unique color options that help it stand out in a crowded field.
-Choose from Natural Silver, Nightfall Black (with gold highlights), or Poseidon Blue, and have your laptop stand out.
+Choose from Natural Silver, Nightfall Black, or Poseidon Blue, and have your laptop stand out.

 If you want a 2-in-1, HP has done an excellent job of combining a premium ultraportable laptop with tablet features and a unique design language to create a standout system.